 “Hometown quality.”
 Dolly noted how apt that description was of Easton.
 After so many months of Covid turmoil, Eastonites put aside stresses past and present to laugh and share the joy of a lovely afternoon and a great occasion.

 There were two formal presentations.
-The first, made by Zaffino, was a portrait of Dolly photographed by Tom Rudne and matted with colorful descriptive words offered by friends and family about her.
+The first, made by Zaffino, was a portrait of Dolly photographed by Michael Albert and matted with colorful descriptive words offered by friends and family about her.
 Kara Curtis, Dolly’s daughter, opened the wrapped portrait to Dolly’s obvious delight.

 State Rep. Anne Hughes presented Dolly with the official state proclamation which recognizes Dolly’s embodiment of Anne Linquist’s ideals.
 Service to community, social justice and bringing people together were the hallmarks of her life’s work.